hmchen47/DataScience/RefCards/Stat-Bayesian.md

   + __Lemma__: If the likelihood function is bounded below, i.e., $\inf_\theta \mathcal{L}(\theta; Y) \geq \mathcal{L}_0(Y)$ for some $\mathcal{L}_0(Y) >0 \implies$ any improper prior leads to an improper posterior
   + the posterior distribution not necessary proper if the prior improper
   + improper priors not true probability distributions

++ [Improper prior](/Notes/p04a-Bayesian.md#1225-flat-priors-improper-priors-and-noninformative-priors): improper priors not a problem as long as the resulting posterior as a well-defined probability distribution